SysKitTeam/docs-point/configuration/connect-service-account.md

   * To enable multi-factor authentication, follow the instructions in [this article](https://support.microsoft.com/en-us/office/set-up-your-microsoft-365-sign-in-for-multi-factor-authentication-ace1d096-61e5-449b-a875-58eb3d74de14).

+## Enter Credentials

+{% hint style="warning" %}
+**Please note!**
+Use this option when connecting the service account to collect Configuration Inventory data.
+The Configuration Inventory module currently does not support a service account with multi-factor authentication enabled.
+{% endhint %}

 If credentials are selected, additional fields are displayed where you can:
 * **Enter service account email address (1)**